prokopiu/kpcrew/documentation/manual.md

-# kpcrew
+# KPCrew 2.2-alpha3 (12/2021)
 FlyWithLua scripts to simulate a virtual first officer in X-Plane 11.
 THIS IS A COMPLETE REWRITE AND STILL IN ALPHA.
-PLEASE REMOVE ANY OLDER KPCREW FIELS FROM SCRIPTS AND MODULES FOLDER!
+PLEASE REMOVE ANY OLDER KPCREW FILES FROM SCRIPTS AND MODULES FOLDER!

 ## Introduction
 Coming from the FSX/P3D world I know the FS2Crew products which I had for all payware aircraft if available.
 I always wished that I could get something like that for X-Plane.
 FlyWithLua turned out to be a great programming environment for X-Plane and I decided to try replicating something like FS2Crew for the Zibo B738.